drshahizan/SECP3843/submission/Racquelmae/question1/question1.md

 - Performs data processing and transformation operations.
 - Object-Relational Mapping (ORM) layer facilitate interactions with the databases.

-### Dataset (JSON)
-Ingested and processed by Django app for integration with the database.

 ### Databases
 - MySQL: stores structured data such as users login and registration credentials.
-- MongoDB: stores unstructured or semi-structured data such as the city_inspections.json dataset.
+- MongoDB: stores unstructured or semi-structured data such as the JSON dataset.

+### Dataset (JSON)
+city_inspections.json is the JSON dataset used in this project.

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/special-topic-data-engineering/issues) for any improvements, suggestions or errors in the content.